The-CEAS-Library/Foundations-of-Python-2/README.md

 # Introduction_to_Python_Part2
-Second workshop in a series of five workshops.
+Second workshop in a series of five Python workshops.

 ### Introduction to Python